Computational Chemist & AI Engineer

 ✨Tip Number 4

-Prepare to discuss how you can translate scientific goals into software solutions.
-Think of examples from your past experiences where you successfully integrated technology into research, as this aligns with our core responsibilities.
+Prepare to discuss how you can translate scientific goals into practical applications.
+Think of examples from your past experiences where you've successfully implemented AI solutions in research settings.
+This will demonstrate your ability to bridge the gap between science and technology.

 We think you need these skills to ace Computational Chemist & AI Engineer